Jörg Steinebrunner: Geylang International

-Warriors FC
+Warriors

-In early 2016, Steinebrunner were signed by Warriors F.C., initially as joint head coach with existing head coach Karim Bencherifa.
+In early 2016, Steinebrunner were signed by Warriors, initially as joint head coach with existing head coach Karim Bencherifa.
 But when Bencherifa then terminated his contract with Warriors before the season began, Steinebrunner were tasked as the sole head coch of the team.
 He bought Yazid Yasin, Hafiz Osman, Hafiz Nor, Kento Fukuda, Shaiful Esah, Zulfadli Zainal Abidin, and Poh Yi Feng as well as the signing of Singapore starter Madhu Mohana in the off-season for Warriors.

 Throughout the season, Warrior were hovering on the lower half of the league table, and this adds pressure to him.
 An example of this was shown in the league match against his former team Geylang International in April, when an enraged Steinbrunner excoriated the referee after a controversial penalty appeal was allowed, making the score 2–2 in the 50th minute, winning 4–2 at full-time.
 In the post-match press conference he stated that 'it's not the right way to play football'.

 He stepped down as Warriors coach in May 2016 after a series of 'mediocre' displays.

 Negeri Sembilan FA

 Assigned the role of Negeri Sembilan FA chief director in November 2016, he is also in charge of Negeri Sembilan FA's internal youth system.

 Is seen as the man responsible for the transformation of Negeri Sembilan FA into one of the leading clubs in the 2017 Malaysia Premier League.

-He was appointed as the new head coach of Negeri Sembilan for the 2018 Malaysia Super League campaign, but he stepped down from the position after only 5 games into the season, winning only one of those games.
+He was appointed as the new head coach of Negeri Sembilan for the 2018 Malaysia Super League campaign, but he stepped down from the position after only five games into the season, winning only one of those games.

 All-time statistics

 Foundations

-Created the Cosmos United Football Academy in 2005 to develop children's psychomotor and to improve their football ability.
+Steinebrunner created the Cosmos United Football Academy in 2005 to develop children's psychomotor and to improve their football ability.